 Are you worried about your onions with leaves that are falling over and drooping?
 If so, you are probably wondering why your onion leaves are laying down on the job.

-So, why are your onions falling over?
+So, why are your onions falling over and drooping?
 Onion leaves fall over when the plant is mature and the bulb is ready for harvest.
 This happens after the leaves have sent their energy to the bulb to make it grow bigger.
 Lack of water, pests, and diseases could also cause onion leaves to fall over.

 Of course, different varieties of onions will mature at different times.
 As a result, your onion leaves might fall over sooner than your neighbor’s if you are growing different types of onions.